-Choosing the right payment processing for your business involves some important decisions.
-To begin, it’s necessary to understand the three Ps of payment processing: players, payments process, and pricing.
+Choosing the right payment processing for your business involves dozens of decisions and quite a bit of research.
+To begin, it’s necessary to understand the "three P’s" of payment processing: players, payments process, and pricing.